ctdarwell/wolPredictor/README.md

 `-N` nPges: No. of purges at each species delim iteration (max=10) [default: '4'].
 This actually gives a non-precise outcome as it is used to calculate an integer from a division sum.
 The default should give a nice spread of purging thresholds (either 25%, 50%, 75% and 100% OR 20%, 40%, 60%, 80% and 100% of phylogenetic tree maximum pairwise branch length) - setting to 10 would give a more fine-scaled evaluation but is unlikely to be informative relative to the default and will just increase runtime.

-So, to run the program you might type:
+So, to run the program (or parallelised version) you might type:

 `python wolPredictor_MANUAL.py -m newDataFile.csv -d data_directory -o out_directory -p EcoVariables -N 10`